 “Columbia” as Joe the Manager of the Clearwater Beach location on Sand Key explained, “was the name of the ship that the founder Casimiro Hernandez, Sr. sailed upon when he first immigrated in the late 1800’s”.

 Joe explained further that in 1905 the original Ybor City 60-seat corner café first opened to serve Cuban coffee and Cuban sandwiches to feed the Cuban families that immigrated to Tampa to work in the surrounding cigar factories.
-As time passed, the demand for the “flavours of home” grew, space next to the café became available and the restaurant expanded further.
+As time passed, the demand for the “flavours of home” grew, space next to the café became available, and the restaurant expanded further.

-There are 7 locations to be found throughout Florida – Ybor City, Clearwater Beach (as photographed here), Sarasota, Celebration, Riverwalk Tampa, St. Augustine and Tampa International Airport.
+There are 7 locations to be found throughout South Florida – Ybor City, Clearwater Beach (as photographed here), Sarasota, Celebration, Riverwalk Tampa, St. Augustine and Tampa International Airport.

 What we ate at Columbia 1905 Restaurant

 It sort of reminded me of a Caesar salad – it’s quite famous and has been profiled on many tv shows.
 The signature 1905 salad dressing is for sale in their gift shop.

 Devil Crab Croquettes